 Snow and ice accumulation on steep-slope roofs can lead to ice dams at the roof eaves.
-Ice dams are typically formed by the repeated thawing and freezing of melting snow or backing up of frozen slush in gutters.
-When ice dams occur, water can be forced under the roofing materials and may cause damage to a home’s ceilings, walls and insulation, and long-term damage to structural components.
+Ice dams are typically formed by the repeated thawing and freezing of melting snow or the backing up of frozen slush in gutters.
+When ice dams occur, water can be forced under the roofing materials and may cause damage to a home’s ceilings, walls, and insulation, as well as longterm damage to structural components.

-The installation of an ice dam protection layer along eaves is recommended to protect against leakage from ice dams.
-Per the International Building Code and the International Residential Code (IBC and IRC), in areas where there has been a history of ice forming along the eaves causing a backup of water, an ice barrier shall be installed.
-The International Residential Code (IRC) refers back to the local authority having jurisdiction.
+The installation of an ice dam protection layer along eaves is recommended to protect against leakage from ice dams, should they form.
+Per the International Building Code, the International Residential Code (IBC and IRC), and the National Building Code of Canada (NBCC), in areas where there has been a history of ice forming along the eaves, causing a backup of water, an ice barrier shall be installed.
 There are two methods of creating an ice dam protection layer.
-The installation of a polymer modified bitumen self-adhering underlayment that complies with ASTM D1970 (one layer) is one approach, as recognized by the current version of the IRC.
-It is ARMA’s recommendation that the product should be extended a minimum of 24 inches (610 mm) inside the interior wall line of the building.
-There are some jurisdictions that will require eave protection to extend further up the roof slope, and other jurisdictions that will call for less.
-In all cases, apply per the roofing manufacturer’s installation instruction and your local building code.
+The installation of one layer of a polymer-modified bitumen self-adhering underlayment that complies with ASTM D1970 in the U.S. and CSA A123.22 in Canada is one approach, as recognized by the current versions of the building codes.
+ARMA recommends that the product should be extended a minimum of 24 inches (610 mm) inside the interior wall line of the building.
+Some jurisdictions require eave protection to extend further up the roof slope, while others call for less.
+In all cases, apply per the roofing manufacturer’s installation instructions and your local building code.

 DISCLAIMER OF LIABILITY: This document was prepared by the Asphalt Roofing Manufacturers Association and is disseminated for informational purposes only.
 Nothing contained herein is intended to revoke or change the requirements or specifications of the individual roofing material manufacturers or local, state and federal building officials that have jurisdiction in your area.
 Any question, or inquiry, as to the requirements or specifications of a manufacturer, should be directed to the roofing manufacturer concerned.
 THE USER IS RESPONSIBLE FOR ASSURING COMPLIANCE WITH ALL APPLICABLE LAWS AND REGULATIONS.